Mykol71/ostools-1.17/README.md

 = Install Media / Staging
 -------------------------
-- Download the RTI RH8.x install media iso.
+- Download the RTI RH8.x install media iso

 http://rhel8repo.centralus.cloudapp.azure.com/support/rh8-rti.iso

-- Use rufus or other utility to burn the iso to a blank usb stick.
+- Use rufus or other utility to burn the iso to a blank usb stick
-- Boot from usb stick.
+- Boot from usb stick
-- At the grub boot menu, select "Install RTI on RHEL8".
+- At the grub boot menu, select "Install RTI on RHEL8"
 - After the OS installs, the system will reboot.
 Then login as tfsupport - (normal daisy tfsupport password).
-You will be forced to change the tfsupport password on first login.
+You will be forced to change the tfsupport password on first login
-- If networking permits, kpugh and mgreen will get an email of the log file from the staging process.
+- If networking permits, kpugh and mgreen will get an email of the log file from the staging process
-- Run RTI.
+- Run RTI

 ** You will need to install a basis license, as well as run the EM_PWD script to set the enterprise manager password.**